-- In cases involving student Respondents, appeals will proceed according to Chapter 11 of University Policy 406, Code of Student Responsibility. - In cases involving faculty Respondents, the Provost will act as the appellate officer. - In cases involving SHRA staff or EHRA non-faculty Respondents, the Associate Vice Chancellor for Human Resources will act as the appellate officer.
+- In cases involving student Respondents, appeals will proceed according to Section XIV.B. of the Complaint Resolution Procedure for Student Respondents under UP 502. - In cases involving faculty Respondents, the Provost will act as the appellate officer. - In cases involving SHRA staff or EHRA non-faculty Respondents, the Associate Vice Chancellor for Human Resources will act as the appellate officer.